chrisharrison/personal-2021/content/pages/cv.md

 * {$CAL} August 2021 - January 2023
 * {$MAP} Exeter, UK
 * Part of an engineering team in Wholesale Market Services supporting short term trading.
+* Worked in a product team of software engineers, quality assurance engineers and business analysts to create an application to support the traders in visualising their net open position.
+Built on React, AWS, Terraform, Lambdas, ECS Fargate, RDS Aurora, SNS, SQS, WAF.
+* Led the charge to adopt best security practices within the product team for the purposes of a company-wide initiative to become Cyber Essentials accredited.
 </div>

 <div class="dont-break" markdown="1">